JamesChung/reference-docs/golang.md

 }
 ```

+## iota

+_Don’t use iota for defining constants where its values are explicitly defined
+(elsewhere).
+For example, when implementing parts of a specification and the
+specification says which values are assigned to which constants, you should
+explicitly write the constant values.
+Use iota for “internal” purposes only.
+That is, where the constants are referred to by name rather than by value.
+That
+way you can optimally enjoy iota by inserting new constants at any moment in
+time / location in the list without the risk of breaking everything._

 ## Package Initialization

 1. Dependencies
-2. Package level variables, if the package has multiple `.go` files, they are initialized in the order in which the files are given to the compiler; the `go` tool sorts `.go` files by name before invoking the compiler
+2. Package level variables, if the package has multiple `.go` files, they are
+   initialized in the order in which the files are given to the compiler; the
+   `go` tool sorts `.go` files by name before invoking the compiler
-3. Each variable declared at package level starts life with the value of its initializer expression if any.
+3. Each variable declared at package level starts life with the value of its
+   initializer expression if any.
-4. `init()` function - Any file can contain any number of `init` functions, they are executed in the order in which they are declared.
+4. `init()` function - Any file can contain any number of `init` functions, they
+   are executed in the order in which they are declared.
-5. One package is initialized at a time, in the order of imports in the program, dependencies first.
+5. One package is initialized at a time, in the order of imports in the program,
+   dependencies first.
 6. `main` package is the last to be initialized.
-All packages are fully initialized before the application's `main` function begins.
+All packages are fully
+   initialized before the application's `main` function begins.

 ## Basic Types